NLeSC/guide/software/code_review.md

   - Commercial development environment

 - CodeReviewHub (https://www.codereviewhub.com)
-  - Hosted online, free (but for how long)
+  - Hosted online, free
   - Heavily integrated with Github
   - CodeReviewHub automatically adds a task list in every pull requests description.
 Every comment a reviewer makes in a pull request gets added as a task for the developer.
 The developer then works through all these tasks, fixes them and marks them as completed.
 After this the reviewer comes back and either approves the pull request or adds new items to the task list by writing new comments.

 - Gitmate (http://gitmate.io)
   - Workflow automation